Digital Nomad Philippines

 Talipapa Market – Anything can be bought, and all prices haggled.

-The weather was perfect during my month-long stay on the island and the digital nomad Philippines trip.
+During my month-long stay on the island and digital nomad Philippines trip, the weather was perfect.

-The January climate was nowhere near the humidity I experienced in Kuala Lumpur or Bangkok and was more on par to the Goad Coast.
-During the day, there was hardly a drop of rain and any downpours were limited to the night only.
+The January climate was nowhere near the humidity I experienced in Kuala Lumpur or Bangkok and was more on par to say the Gold Coast.
+There was hardly a drop of rain during the day and any downpours were limited to the night time only.

-Yes, the downside is the island can be a little touristy, pricey, and I’m not sure I would want to stay any longer than one month.
-Yet Boracay met all my expectations and offered a scenic location that allowed me to get creative.
+Yes, there are some downsides – the island can be a little touristy, pricey, and I’m not sure I would want to stay any longer than a month.
+But Boracay did meet all my expectations and offered a great location that allowed me to get work done.